lotabout/skim/README.md

 ## As Interactive Interface

 `skim` can invoke other commands dynamically.
-Normally you would like to integrate it with [ag](https://github.com/ggreer/the_silver_searcher) or [ack](https://github.com/petdance/ack2) for search contents in a project directory:
+Normally you would want to integrate it with [ag](https://github.com/ggreer/the_silver_searcher) or [ack](https://github.com/petdance/ack2) for searching contents in a project directory:

 ```
 sk --ansi -i -c 'ag --color "{}"'